SSAFA Volunteer Knowledgebase

 Exclusions

-This policy excludes Information and Data Management
+This policy excludes Information and Data Management as general concepts but not the tools or platforms that might underpin them.

 Previous Article Investments Policy